Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust

 The concepts of leverage and influence are normally applied at the observation level \citep*{BKW_1980}, but they are equally applicable at the cluster level.
 Just as high-leverage observations can make heteroskedasticity-robust inference unreliable \citep{Chesher_1989}, so too can high-leverage clusters make cluster-robust inference unreliable.
 Just as highly influential observations may lead us to suspect that there is something wrong with the model or the data, so too may highly influential clusters.
-Although the two special cases discussed in the preceding paragraph are particularly important, any situation in which a few clusters have high leverage or high influence should be worrying.
+Any situation in which a few clusters have high leverage or high influence should be worrying.

-Note that there are at least two different concepts of leverage.
+There are at least two different concepts of leverage.
 The usual one focuses on fitted values or, equivalently, residuals.
 A cluster is said to have high leverage if removing it has the potential to change the fitted values for that cluster by a lot.
-It can also be of interest to study partial leverage \citep{CW_1980}.
+The second concept is partial leverage \citep*{CW_1980}.
 A cluster is said to have high partial leverage for the \th{j} coefficient if removing that cluster has the potential to change the estimate of the \th{j} coefficient by a lot.